reskillamericans/Medical-Aid-Group1-FE/README.md

 * Fork this repository into your remote repository( to have a copy of the repository on your github.)

 * After forking the repository, clone the repository to your local computer.
-You can do this by typing in your terminal:  git clone [link-to-your-forked-version-of-the-repo]
+You can do this by typing in your terminal:  git clone [link-to-your-forked-version-of-the-repo] You get the link from the green button named "CODE" on your respository.

 * On your terminal , create a branch with the feature(page) name you wish to work on.
 Examples `git checkout -b <name_of_feature>`,  `git checkout -b contactpage`